 Davis Funds has adopted a Portfolio Holdings Disclosure policy that governs the release of non-public portfolio holding information.
 This policy is described in the prospectus.
 Holding percentages are subject to change.
 Click here or call 800-279-0279 for the most current public portfolio holdings information.

-We gather our index data from a combination of reputable sources, including, but not limited to, Thomson Financial, Lipper and index websites.
+We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.

-The MSCI ACWI® (All Country World Index) ex US is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets, excluding the United States.
-The Index includes reinvestment of dividends, net of foreign withholding taxes.
+The MSCI ACWI (All Country World Index) ex US is a free floatadjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets, excluding the United States.
+The index includes reinvestment of dividends, net of foreign withholding taxes.
+The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
+The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
+The Bloomberg Barclays US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, US dollar-denominated, fixed-rate taxable bond market.
+The index includes Treasuries, government-related and corporate securities, MBS (agency fixed-rate pass-throughs), ABS and CMBS (agency and nonagency).
 Investments cannot be made directly in an index.

 After 4/30/23, this material must be accompanied by a supplement containing performance data for the most recent quarter end.